mooseyscountrygarden.com » Garden Arches« Roses And Arches | Frisbee Arch »

 Winter Fruit for the Birds

-Finally the fruits of the Crab-apple Tree start to turn red for winter.
+Finally the fruits of the Crab-Apple Tree start to turn red for winter.
 The Crab-apple arch then becomes a feeding place for huge numbers of birds, and the tree branches threaten to break with the weight of the bright red berries.

 When this brilliant but bleak winter display is over the gardener can look forward to the spring flowering cherry tree which can be seen through the neatly pruned archway.
 Well, that's the theory, anyway!